Dr. Joshua Reuther

 2005 Testing the “Dicarb Problem”: A Case Study from North Alaska.
 Radiocarbon 47(3): 359-366.

-Scott Shirar has worked in the Archaeology Department since January of 2008 after spending two years at the Museum as a Graduate Student Researcher.
-Scott’s first role in the Department was Research Archaeologist and he currently serves a duel role as Research Archaeologist and Interim Archaeology Collection Manager.
-As a Research Archaeologist, Scott leads two ongoing projects funded by the National Park Service.
+Scott Shirar has worked in the archaeology department since January of 2008 after spending two years at the museum as a graduate student researcher.
+Scott’s first position in the department was research archaeologist, but he’s currently the archaeology collection manager.
+His primary responsibility is to oversee the long-term preservation of artifacts and documentation which includes maintaining the collections database, supervising projects to upgrade and integrate collections, and facilitating research access.
+Scott also leads two ongoing research projects funded by the National Park Service.
 One focuses on mid-Holocene volcanism and human occupation on the Central Alaska Peninsula.
 The second is centered on the late-Holocene human occupation of the Central Western Brooks Range.
-His primary responsibilities as the Interim Archaeology Collection Manager are to oversee the long-term preservation of artifacts and documentation which includes maintaining the collections database, supervising projects to upgrade collections, and facilitating research access.

 MA Anthropology, 2007, University of Alaska Fairbanks